config_rec

 device = [0,1,2,7]

-mandatory, defines sequence of algorithms applied in each iteration during modulus projection and during modulus.
-The “*” charcter means repeat, and the “+” means add to the sequence.
+Mandatory, defines sequence of algorithms applied in each iteration during modulus projection and during modulus.
+The "*" character means repeat, and the "+" means add to the sequence.
 The sequence may contain single brackets defining a group that will be repeated by the preceding multiplier.
 The alphabetic entries: ER, ERpc, HIO, HIOpc define algorithms used in this iteration.
-The entries will invoke functions as follows: ER definition will invoke ‘er’ and ‘modulus’ functions, the ERpc will invoke ‘er’ and ‘pc_modulus’, HIO will invoke ‘hio’ and ‘modulus’, and HIOpc will invoke ‘hio’ and ‘pc_modulus’.
+The entries will invoke functions as follows: ER definition will invoke 'er' and 'modulus' functions, the ERpc will invoke 'er' and 'pc_modulus', HIO will invoke 'hio' and 'modulus', and HIOpc will invoke 'hio' and 'pc_modulus', 'RAAR' will invoke 'raar' and 'modulus', 'SF' will invoke 'sf' and 'modulus'.
 The pc_modulus is implementation of modulus with partial coherence correction.
-In second example the sequence contains subtriggers, explained in execution formula page.
+In second example the sequence contains sub-triggers, explained in Execution formula page.

 hio_beta = .9

-optional, defaults to [.5,.5,.5].
+Optional, defaults to [.5,.5,.5].
 The list define dimensions of initial support area.
-If the values are fractional, the support area will be calculated by multiplying by the data array dimensions.
+The support area is calculated by multiplying the fractions in this parameter by the corresponding data array dimensions.
 The support array is centered.

 initial_support_area = [.5,.5,.5]